What’s the Big Obsession With Doors?

 South African Airways

-Economy class dinner on the quick hop from Lusaka, Zambia, to Johannesburg.
+Economy class dinner on the quick jump from Lusaka, Zambia, to Johannesburg.
 The second pic beholds one of the sadder things I’ve seen on a plane.
 Believe it or not, this was the business class vegetarian entree, served on the Johannesburg-Victoria Falls route.
 Click here for a detailed review of this flight.

 Qatar Airways